 Dimensionality reduction is the practice of mapping high dimensional data into a lower dimensional space while preserving as much of the structure that matters as possible.
 Classical methods such as principal component analysis (PCA) accomplish this with linear algebra.
 Autoencoders generalize the idea to nonlinear maps learned by neural networks.
-This chapter develops the encoder-decoder architecture, explains why the bottleneck forces compression, establishes the precise relationship between linear autoencoders and PCA, surveys undercomplete and regularized variants, and closes with a bridge to representation learning, where the learned code becomes the central object of interest rather than a byproduct of reconstruction.
+This chapter develops the encoder-decoder architecture, explains why the bottleneck forces compression, establishes the precise relationship between linear autoencoders and PCA, surveys undercomplete and regularized variants, analyzes cost and failure modes, and closes with a bridge to representation learning, where the learned code becomes the central object of interest rather than a byproduct of reconstruction.
+A worked example near the end trains a small autoencoder with the mature open-source PyTorch library and pits it head to head against PCA on a curved manifold, with parallel Julia (Flux.jl) and Rust (candle) versions.

 147.1 1.
 The Encoder-Decoder Architecture